phluid61/internet-drafts/file-scheme/draft.md

 mean that a file URI with a `host` that resolves to the local machine would be treated as a local file.
 However common usages of the scheme have treated any value in the `host` (except "localhost") as an indiciation that the URI is non-local.
-This specification has adopted the common usage.
+This specification has explicitly adopted the common usage.

 # Example URIs  {#examples}